 J-1 Visa Waiver Information for the State of Minnesota

-The J-1 Visa Program is for foreign medical graduates who wish to pursue graduate medical training in the United States.
+The J-1 Visa Program, sometimes referred to as the Conrad 30 program, is for international medical graduates who wish to pursue graduate medical training in the United States.
 J-1 Physicians, also known as Foreign Medical Graduates or International Medical Graduates, are physicians from other countries who have sought and received a J-1 exchange visitor visa.
 The visa allows holders to remain in the United States until their studies are completed.
-At the completion of their studies they are expected to return to their home countries for two years before applying for a permanent visa in the United States.
+At the completion of their studies they are expected to return to their home countries for two years before applying for employment authorization in the United States.

 A J-1 Visa Waiver waives the two-year home residency requirement and allows a physician to stay in the country to practice in a federally designated Health Professional Shortage Area (HPSA) or Medically Underserved Area (MUA) if sponsored by an interested U.S. government agency.
 State government agencies may also recommend J-1 physician waiver requests, which are called Conrad State 30 programs.

-Minnesota is committed to helping all Minnesotans access quality, affordable health care.
-Due to the difficulties some areas experience recruiting and retaining physicians, many communities turn to foreign medical graduates with J-1 Visa Waivers to fill their physician vacancies.
+Minnesota is committed to helping all Minnesotans obtain access to quality, affordable health care.
+Due to the difficulties some areas experience recruiting and retaining physicians, many communities turn to international medical graduates and J-1 Visa Waivers to fill their physician vacancies.
 The Minnesota Department of Health's Office of Rural Health and Primary Care developed this guide to the J-1Visa Waiver Review and Recommendation Process.